yt549/CopyPerformanceResearch/readme.md

 have given you their current text processing logic and have tasked you with reimplementing it with a focus on performance.

+# What I have done:
 1. Analysis different approach to copy and paste the *.py files in "CopyFrom" folder to "CopyTo" folder;
 2. Measure the time efficiency for each approach
 3. Clear out the "CopyTo" directory after each measurement
 4. Output the best approach ranking according to each time consumption

+Even though I only measuring copy python files efficiency, the code can quickly adapt to measure other type/size files!

 ## Installation